aelkholy/EmulsionGen/README.md

 $ stack exec -- simple-sat --help
 ``` -->

+## Project TODOs ##
+Cleanup inputs in the data JSON files.
+E.g. the user shouldn't have to specify the silver halides for each step in a solution, and there should be more optional arguments.

 # Contributing #
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of
 conduct, and the process for submitting pull requests to us.